 Even so, more conjoined twins survive now than in the past.
 Advances in imaging, surgical techniques and anesthesia have helped improve chances for survival.
 We also have tools to detect their condition before birth (prenatally).
 This means their families and doctors can plan their early care before they are born.
 Seattle Children’s Prenatal Diagnosis and Treatment Program helps families get ready for the birth and plan the steps ahead.

 Each set of conjoined twins is unique.
 Decisions about their care are complex and often hard for their families and their healthcare providers.
 The chance for survival is one important factor in these decisions.
 Another important factor is the likely quality of the twins’ lives if they stay conjoined or are separated.

 For parents continuing their pregnancy, doctors will suggest careful monitoring and planning.
-This helps their healthcare team prepare for the diagnostic tests and provide the treatment the twins may need once they are born.
+This helps the healthcare team prepare for the diagnostic tests and provide the treatment the twins may need once they are born.

 These babies will need a C-section for delivery.
 After delivery, the twins will likely need many types of imaging studies and tests to learn as much as possible about how they are connected.
 This information will help the family and healthcare team decide how to care for the twins.

 Conjoined Twins at Seattle Children’s

-At Seattle Children's, we have the knowledge, experience and facilities to perform separation surgeries - and to provide care for conjoined twins who cannot be separated or whose family decides not to separate them.
+At Seattle Children’s, we have the knowledge, extensive experience and facilities to perform separation surgeries — and to provide care for conjoined twins who cannot be separated or whose family decides not to separate them.